 Use It as a Teaching Method

-A younger child can have a lot of fun with an old film camera, and it’s something they can use to show you that they would be capable of taking care of a more expensive item.
-Not to mention, if they do happen to lose or break it, then it won’t be losing much or have to worry about replacing them immediately.
+A younger child can have a lot of fun with an old film camera, and it’s something they can use to show you that they are capable of taking care of expensive items.
+Not to mention, if they do happen to break or lose them, then you won’t be losing much or have to worry about replacing them immediately.

-While the film might feel like an ancient, outdated method when compared to your digital camera, it can be nice to step back into the old times and use an old fashion camera.
+While the film might feel like an ancient, outdated method compared to your digital camera, it can be nice to step back into the old times and use an old fashion camera.
 Some users may even emphasize that film cameras have vintage quality photos that cannot be replicated with modern-day digital cameras.

 Consider Donating It to a School

-Schools can often be in need of donations for their various classes.
+Schools can often be in need of donations in order to teach their classes effectively.
 If teachers and staff need to use cameras as part of their teaching, they may appreciate the gift of a working camera.
-There are also sometimes photography classes and groups like student council who would appreciate having a camera on hand.
+Also, there are times when photography classes or groups such as student council, who would appreciate having a camera for their classes or groups.

 Give It to a Friend

-If you have a friend, family member or even acquaintance who has an interest in photography, they may be interested in making use of your old camera.
-This can be especially true if it’s a higher quality camera with lenses and other accessories, then they will really seek after your camera.
+If you have a friend or a family member who has an interest in photography, then they may be interested in making use of your old camera.
+Especially if your camera is a higher quality camera with lenses and other accessories, then they will really seek after your camera.

-Before you toss that old camera into the trash, check around and see if you know anyone who might want it.
-You may not get any money from it, but it will feel good knowing that someone you know is getting used from the device.
+Before you toss that old camera into the trash, check around and see if you can make use out of it.
+You may not necessarily make any money from it, but it will feel good knowing that someone you know is making a good use of them.

 Give It to a Thrift Store

-Another option you have is to donate the camera to a thrift store like Goodwill or perhaps a more local option.
-This isn’t an option that will give you money in return, but it may feel better knowing that you’re giving someone else an opportunity to get some use out of it.
+Another option you have would be to donate the camera to a thrift store like Goodwill or perhaps a more local option.
+This isn’t an option that will give you money in return, but you may feel better knowing that you’re giving someone else an opportunity to bring your old device into action.

 If you choose a local option, you can also feel good about helping a local business by providing them with something to sell.
 Many small business owners will appreciate a solid, working device that can help to keep their company going strong.

-Before you throw that old film camera into the trash, it’s a good idea to consider some better options that can allow for the camera to get some more use rather than taking up space in a landfill.
-Donating, selling, or giving away the camera can feel much better overall than throwing it out.
+Before you throw your old film camera away, it’s a good idea to consider some better options that can allow your camera to be put to good use rather than taking up in a landfill.
+Donating, selling, or giving away the camera will always be a better option than throwing it away.

-So, take some time, look through this list and think carefully about what option works best for you and your old camera.
-Then, you can enjoy knowing that it’s still out there getting used rather than sitting in a closet.
+So, take some time to look through this list and carefully choose the best option for you and your camera.
+Then, you may even be satisfied with the fact that your camera is still serving someone a good purpose.